phpingme/courses/php7-intro/index.md

 ## Closure call() Method

-Anyone who has written some serious javascript code, could have overseen how excessive JS community take use of the ```call``` method.
+Anyone who has written some serious plain javascript code, have definitely not overseen how excessive JS community take use of the ```call``` method.
 Now it's available in PHP7 and has absolutely the same goal and functionality.
-It enables injection of object instance and arguments into a closure function, It looks like this:
+It enables injection of object instance and arguments into a closure function.
+It looks like this:

 ```php
 <?php